GeniusVoid/codevault/README.md

 ---

 *As of December 2025, there isn't any code here.
-But this will not long, I will start pushing code here from my code editor soon.*
+But this will not last long, I will start pushing code here from my code editor soon.*